 Get your lunch fix at Butchers Pantry Coffee & Takeaway who serve the ‘best burgers in town’.
 If you’re needing a sweet treat before you hit the road, choose from their range of homemade goodies such as cookies and cream cheesecake or Anzac slice.

-Trust us, this cafe will leave a great taste of the Western Downs in your mouth.
+Trust us, this cafe will leave a great taste of the Western Downs in your mouth and will leave you wanting more next holidays.